Updated April 8, 2026

 What is a travel gear hack?
 Often overused, the term ‘hacking’ has been described, in part, as ‘an appropriate application of ingenuity.’
-To me, most hacks are about using everyday items in creative ways.
-Travel gear hacks use things in ways that are different from their intended purpose.
+Most hacks are about using everyday items in creative ways.
+Many travel gear hacks use things in ways that are different from their intended purpose.
 If you’re looking for inspiration, here are some of my favourite travel gear hacks.

 1. Currency separators

 Make currency sleeves for banknotes by cutting the desired size from one of the corners of a plastic page protector.
-Organize them by country.
+Organise them by country or currency.
 Notes remain dry when they’re close to the body in a security pouch or hidden pocket.
 Keep coins, by currency, separated in small craft zip-top bags.
-While in transit, these will help you stay organized.
-If you’re likely to visit that country again, save leftover currency to kickstart your needs on the next trip.
+While in transit, these will help you stay organised.
+If you’re likely to need them for another trip, save leftover currency to kickstart your needs for future travel.

 currency-sleeves-and-bags